 We wonder why God allows some people to do terrible things.
 The answer is simple: God respects our human freedom.
-He could remove it and make us all human robots, but I doubt any of us would vote for that solution.
+He could remove it and make human robots of us, but I doubt anyone would vote for that solution!

-Reason #2: We live in an imperfect evolving world.
-The Catechism states that as creation moves towards its final state of perfection, God allows physical evil (sickness, natural disasters, etc.) to co-exist alongside physical good.
+2. We live in an imperfect, evolving world.
+According to the Catechism, as creation moves towards its final state of perfection, God allows physical evil (sickness, natural disasters, etc.) to co-exist alongside physical good.

 We live in an imperfect universe whose secrets we humans are constantly seeking to discover.
-It is a good thing to often pray for all engaged in scientific and medical research, whose findings (and their responsible application) will help us to enjoy life more fully on earth.
+It is good to often pray for all those engaged in scientific and medical research, that their findings (and their responsible application) may help us to enjoy life more fully on earth.

-In the meantime, we live with "pockets of chaos" that can cause us humans immense suffering, e.g., earthquakes, tornadoes, tsunamis, etc. Yet in the past fifty years, enormous strides have been made to help protect ourselves against such calamities.
-Because medicine is an imperfect science, we must live and die of certain diseases.
-But here again, wonderful advances have been made in this area and in many other areas that impact the quality of our lives here on earth.
+In the meantime, we live with "pockets of chaos" that can cause us immense suffering, e.g., earthquakes, tornadoes, tsunamis, etc. Thankfully, however, in the past fifty years, enormous strides have been made to help protect ourselves against such calamities.

+Because medicine is an imperfect science, there are still diseases for which no cure has been found, some of them with fatal consequences.
+But here again, wonderful advances have been made that impact the quality of our lives here on earth.